MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-html5-web-console.md

 ::: moniker-end

-System Center Operations Manager now delivers HTML5 based dashboards, which enhance the authoring and visualization experiences for Web console users.
-With these improvements you can visualize operational data with richer data visualizations, faster performance, and drill-down.
+System Center Operations Manager now delivers HTML5-based dashboards, which enhance the authoring and visualization experiences for Web console users.
+With these improvements, you can visualize operational data with richer data visualizations, faster performance, and drill-down.
 You can access these dashboards from multiple browsers (such as Chrome) and are no longer dependent on Silverlight.

 ## Supported scenarios
 You can take advantage of the following HTML5 dashboard capabilities: